harshp2008/Notes/content/French/Grammar/Tenses/Tenses Homepage.md

 - Historical Accounts

-This few tenses rarely show up in informal conversation and we can use tenses equivalent to them.
+This few tenses rarely show up in informal conversation and everyday situations.
+So we can use tenses equivalent to them when their use case shows up.

 ---